Knock-offs: Is Copying Designer Lingerie Ever Okay?

 The size thing becomes even more interesting when you realize there’s a link between how expensive a brand is and how many women their size range encompasses.
 It’s been my experience that more expensive brands have smaller size ranges.
 Right now, I’m thinking of several high-end European names that I’ve personally tried (no names) which max out at a US size 6/8.
 That is a super narrow size range, and it excludes a lot of women.
 Unsurprisingly, women who wear double digit dress sizes want beautiful lingerie too, and so lately several plus size companies have stepped in with larger size knock-offs of popular styles.

-In both of these cases, companies are either unable or unwilling to accommodate all the budgets and sizes of everyone that may be interested in their products.
-That’s not a fault-finding statement…it just makes sense from both a production/materials/labor perspective and a branding/marketing/advertising one.
+In both of these cases, companies are either unable or unwilling to accommodate all the budgets and sizes of everyone who may be interested in their products.
+That’s not a fault-finding statement… it just makes sense from both a production/materials/labor perspective and a branding/marketing/advertising one.
 It’s easier to make and sell a product targeted to a particular group of people than a product targeted to everyone.

-So the question becomes…if you have a group of women who’s needs aren’t being met by what’s out there (either because of price or because of size), is it okay for them to buy similar pieces at a lower price point or in extended sizes from other brands?
+So the question becomes… if you have a group of women whose needs aren’t being met by what’s out there (either because of price or because of size), is it okay for them to buy similar pieces at a lower price point or in extended sizes from other brands?

 Most designers and boutiques say “No,” and understandably so.
 They argue that it devalues the brand, and penalizes small designers for being creative and risk-taking while big brands reap all the rewards of that free market research.
 But many customers, also understandably, disagree.
 “If I’m never going to buy from you because you’re not making products for me,” they say, “you haven’t lost any money when I buy from someone else.
 The sale was never going to be yours.”
 Some people also argue that knock-offs are advantageous to the industry as they constantly generate new ideas, but the counterargument to that is that small brands will get frustrated and quit (or be outright driven out of business) if their work is always being knocked-off.